 As mathematicians, whenever we prove something we're really tempted to see if a generalization of it might be true.
 For example: in the above question, we showed that any two-coloring of K_6 creates a monochrome triangle (i.e. a K_3 .)
-One natural question we could ask, then, is the following: given a fixed value of k, what values of K_n will a two-coloring of K_n 's edges always force a K_k with monochrome edges to exist?
-Do such values of k0 even exist?
-Also, what if we use more than two colors - say, k1 colors?
-Will there still be values of k2 such that a k3-coloring of k4 sedges always creates a monochrome k4?
+One natural question we could ask, then, is the following: given a fixed value of k, what values of K_n will a twocoloring of K_n 's edges always force a K_k with monochrome edges to exist?
+Do such values of n even exist?